Axway/amplify-central/content/en/docs/amplify_relnotes/20210631_catalog_relnotes.md

 ---
-title: Unified Catalog June Release Notes
+title: Unified Catalog June 2021 Release Notes
-linkTitle: June 2021 Release Notes
+linkTitle: Unified Catalog June 2021
 weight: 90
-date: 2021-06-29
+date: 2021-06-21
 description: The Unified Catalog is the Marketplace of all integration assets in the enterprise, that can range from APIs to Managed File Transfer Flows, and caters to both providers and consumers.